-The PACT Act of 2022 strengthened health care benefits for many veterans and resulted in roughly 330,000 veterans gaining dental coverage.
-However, the influx of eligible veterans has strained an already overburdened health care infrastructure within the VHA, extending beyond what even the CCN can manage.
-As a result, many veterans continue to report challenges in accessing affordable dental care.
-To address these challenges and ensure continuity of care, policymakers should continue to build up the VA workforce and CCN and protect and improve veterans' benefits.
+The PACT Act of 20223 strengthened health care benefits for many veterans and resulted in roughly 330,000 veterans gaining dental coverage.4 However, the influx of eligible veterans has strained an already overburdened health care infrastructure within the VHA,5 extending beyond what even the CCN can manage.
+As a result, many veterans who are eligible for dental benefits continue to report challenges in accessing affordable dental care.
+To address these challenges and ensure continuity of care, policymakers should continue to build up the VA workforce and the CCN and protect and improve veterans' benefits.

-Lack of Dental Care Results in More Health Issues and Higher Costs
+Lack of Dental Care Results in More Health Problems and Higher Costs

 Veterans face significant oral health challenges that contribute to broader health and financial burdens.
-A national survey conducted in 2021 reported that nearly half (45%) of veterans had permanent teeth removed because of pain and infection.

-Veterans pay 65% more in out-of-pocket dental costs compared to nonveterans and visit the emergency department for non-traumatic dental conditions at a higher rate (6%) than the general population.
+A national survey conducted in 2021 reported that nearly half (45%) of veterans had permanent teeth removed because of pain and infection.6 Veterans pay 65% more in out-of-pocket dental costs compared to nonveterans6 and visit the emergency department for non-traumatic dental conditions at a higher rate (6%) than the general population.7

-Veterans at Risk: Nearly 8 million veterans report having fair or poor oral health.
-Rural veterans are even more affected, with 35.5% rating their dental health as "poor" compared to 28.5% of urban veterans.
+Veterans at Risk: Nearly 8 million veterans report having fair or poor oral health.8 Rural veterans are even more affected, with 35.5% rating their dental health as "poor" compared to 28.5% of urban veterans.9

-Health & Financial Burdens: Veterans without access to dental care face increased risks of chronic disease, emergency dental visits, and financial strain from out-of-pocket expenses.
-Approximately 1.1 million veterans spend at least \$2,000 out-of-pocket annually on dental care, totaling more than \$2.2 billion per year.
+Health and Financial Burdens: Veterans without access to dental care face increased risks of chronic disease, emergency dental visits, and financial strain from out-of-pocket expenses.
+Approximately 1.1 million veterans spend at least \$2,000 out of pocket annually on dental care, totaling more than \$2.2 billion per year.7